 While Sling TV is ultimately cheaper, DirecTV Now’s lowest cost package has more channels than Sling TV’s most expensive options.

-That means if you’re on the fence about potentially getting the Sling Orange + Blue option, you might as well sign up for DirecTV Now’s $35-per-month “Live a Little” option.
-The two are very similar in what they offer, with the exception of a select few channels.
+That means if you’re on the fence about potentially getting the Sling Orange + Blue option, you might consider signing up for DirecTV Now’s $50-per-month “PLUS” option.
+The two are very similar in what they offer, with the exception of a few channels — namely, HBO on DirecTV Now.

 The two services do have some additional features which may make or break your decision.
-Sling TV’s large list of add-on packages make it a rather attractive option.
+Sling TV’s large list of add-on packages makes it a rather attractive option.

 Sling TV considers itself an “a la carte” TV option, and it lives up to that name by offering over a dozen other add-on channel packages that you can tack on, many of which are only $5 extra per month.
 DirecTV has very little to offer on that end.

-To its discredit, DirecTV Now still has no DVR option.
-This is a major mistake on DirecTV Now’s part, but it’s one they’re promising to rectify soon, with a free 20-hour DVR for all customers.
+To its discredit, DirecTV Now still a weak DVR option.
+This is a major mistake on DirecTV Now’s part, but it’s one they’re promising to rectify soon.

 Sling TV, on the other hand, does have a DVR option that you can add for an extra $5 per month.
 With Sling TV’s Cloud DVR, you can record up to 50 hours of live TV for later playback.